Installation Guide

 That’s it!
 The MCPB bundle includes everything needed - no .NET installation required.

-Best for: Other MCP clients (Cursor, Windsurf, Cline), advanced users
+Best for: Other MCP clients (Cursor, Windsurf, Cline, Claude Code, Codex), advanced users

 Step 1: Install .NET 10